Covid 19 coronavirus: Kiwi in hotel quarantine 'cracked a tantrum' after supervised walks 'cancelled'

 • Covid 19 coronavirus: Zero new Covid-19 cases for 10 days in row

-While the country was at alert level 1, Bonniface said she was able to book in to go for a walk each day.
+While the country was at alert level 1, she said she was able to book in to go for a walk each day.

 The walking group was escorted out of the hotel and down to Aotea Square, where they were about to spend about 40 minutes exercising in a fenced-off area, she said.

-But since the move to alert level 1, what Bonniface refers to as the 'exercise pens' have been removed and she has been told the walks have been cancelled.
+But since the move to alert level 1, what she refers to as the 'exercise pens' have been removed and she has been told the walks have been cancelled.

 "Obviously I cracked a bit of a tantrum and said that was ridiculous."

-Bonniface was told she would still be able to get some fresh air in a small, fenced off area in front of the hotel.
+The woman was told she would still be able to get some fresh air in a small, fenced-off area in front of the hotel.

 "The issue is it's under cover so there's no sunlight, it's freezing cold and you don't even really feel like you're outside."